AmericanAirlines/Project-X/README.md

 ## Setting up the Github Access Token

-- Login to github, then at the top right click on the icon and go to settings.
+- Login to GitHub, then at the top right click on the icon and go to settings.

 - Find the developer settings, then click on Personal access tokens, and create a new access token.